-The IPPR Commission on Economic Justice is seeking evidence for a project on digital platform companies and the use of digital data.
+The IPPR Commission on Economic Justice is seeking evidence for a project on trade unions in the modern labour market.
 This project will produce a policy report to stimulate wider debate on the topic and will contribute to the Commission’s final report.

 Key questions and areas of interest include: